PennLINC/babs/docs/source/walkthrough.rst

     and hit ``Enter`` key to turn off pasting.
     You now can save this file by typing ``:w``.
 Close the file by entering ``:q`` and hitting ``Enter`` key.

-Before moving forward, there are several lines (highlighted above) requires customization for your cluster:
+There are several lines (highlighted above) that require customization based on the cluster you are using:

 * Section ``cluster_resources``: